Generic Audio Concepts

 As an analogue, if you think of an old vinyl record, the audio source is the record, and you can put as many playheads - the instances - on the record.
 All of the playheads can also move at different speeds, output to a different pan position and volume, as well as different filter settings.

-SoLoud itself "only" performs audio mixing and some resource handling.
+SoLoud itself "only" performs audio mixing, resource handling and bookkeeping.
 For it to be useful, it needs one or more sound source and a back end.
 Some other audio systems use the term 'sink' for the back-ends (as in audio source and audio sink).

 Examples of back-ends would be winmm, oss, portaudio, wasapi and SDL audio.
 SoLoud comes with several back-ends, and is designed to make back-ends relatively easy to implement.